kdpuvvadi/esphome/README.md

 #### Use example file

 Example file for secrets is already included in the repo.
 Rename file from `secrets.yaml.example` to `secrets.yaml` and add the correct details and compile.
+Otherwise you can download the file [Here](/blob/master/secrets.yaml.example).

 ### Symbolic link for secrets